Geeta LL.B

-Geeta LL.B. is an Indian Bengali language romantic thriller courtroom drama television series that premiered on 20 November 2023 and ended abruptly on 2nd October 2025 on Star Jalsha.
+Geeta LL.B. is an Indian Bengali language romantic thriller courtroom drama television series that premiered on 20 November 2023 and ended abruptly on 2 October 2025 on Star Jalsha.
 The show was produced by Snehasish Chakraborty of Blues Productions and starred Hiya Mukherjee as Geeta and Kunal Shil as Swastik in lead roles.

 Plot

 Advocate Geeta Ganguly struggles to make her name in the legal world of men but soon faces a challenging case which could change her career, during which she crosses path with Swastik Mukherjee, a romeo belonging to an aristocratic family.
 Soon Swastik falls in love with Geeta and realises what true love is, despite her firm refusal he manages to convince her and they get married after Geeta's victory in Padma's case.
 After their marriage Swastik's family refuses to accept their marriage moreover Geeta discovers that Swastik is the son of her main rival and soon she declares rebellion against the family and decides to leave and fight for justice.
-With Swastik by her side will Geeta be able to achieve it all?